sryza/spark-timeseries/README.md

 ### Running

-To run a spark-shell with spark-ts and its dependencies on the classpath:
+To run a spark-shell with Morlock and its dependencies on the classpath:

-    spark-shell --jars target/sparkts-$VERSION-jar-with-dependencies.jar
+    spark-shell --jars target/morlock-$VERSION-jar-with-dependencies.jar

 ### Releasing